1862 Melbourne Cup

 The 1862 Melbourne Cup was a two-mile handicap horse race which took place on Thursday, 13 November 1862.

-This year was the second running of the Melbourne Cup and Archer's back-to-back wins would not be repeated again for over one hundred years, until Rain Lover's wins.
+This year was the second running of the Melbourne Cup and Archer's back-to-back wins would not be repeated again for over 100 years, until Rain Lover's wins.

+On a sunny spring afternoon at Flemington, 20 horses started the race after Shadow had broken down the previous day.
+1861 winner Archer started as favourite.
+Following the fall in the race the previous year, the starting point on the course had been shifted further along the main straight in front of the grandstand.

+After the field spread down the riverside straight, Archer took the lead of the race before the final turn, winning by a reported six to eight lengths from Morman, with Camden in third place.

+It was reported that the unplaced finisher Dun Dolo pulled up lame following the race.

+Full results

 This is the list of placegetters for the 1862 Melbourne Cup.